spmallette/GremlinDocs/README.md

 Gremlin is an open source project maintained by [TinkerPop](http://tinkerpop.com).
 Please join the Gremlin users group at http://groups.google.com/group/gremlin-users for all TinkerPop related discussions.

 Unless otherwise noted, all samples are derived from the TinkerPop "toy" graph generated with:

 ```groovy
 gremlin> g = TinkerGraphFactory.createTinkerGraph()
 ```

 This produces a hardcoded representation of the graph diagrammed [here](http://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model).

+The documentation and samples presented here attempt to stay current with the most current and stable release of Gremlin (currently 2.1.0).
+Please note that this is not the *official* Gremlin documentation.
+The official documentation resides in the Gremlin [wiki](https://github.com/tinkerpop/gremlin/wiki).

 ## Transform